syrkis/miiii/paper/main.typ

 === The fast Fourier transform

-As periodicity is established by #cite(<nanda2023>, form: "prose", style:"american-anthropological-association") as a fundamental feature of the model trained on $cal(T)_"nanda"$, the fast Fourier transform (FFT) algorithm is used to detect which frequencies are in play.
+As periodicity is established by #cite(<nanda2023>, form: "prose", style:"american-psychological-association") as a fundamental feature of the model trained on $cal(T)_"nanda"$, the fast Fourier transform (FFT) algorithm is used to detect which frequencies are in play.
 Note that any square image, can be described as a sum of 2d sine and cosine waves varying in frequency from 1 to the size of the image divided by 2 (plus a constant).
 This is a fundamental tool used in signal processing.
 The theory is briefly outlined in @fft for reference.
 This analysis helps identify the dominant frequencies in the model's computational patterns.